Jon-GSC/SEM_segmentation/README.md

 ### Dataset:

-* Because of data confidentiality, the full dataset are not provide herein, but I provide 1000 images with size 256x256 pixels in the folder for test and play with the code.
+* Because size of dataset is too large (about 500M), the full dataset are not provide herein, you can contact following contact for dataset.

 ### Hardware used: